jembi/openhim-mediator-mapping/docs/docs/quick-start.md

 docker ps
 ```

+> **NB!** We will need need to configure our mongodb to be a replica set for the OpenHIM Mediator Mapping application to start up successfully. <br />
+> To verify the `mapper` has started successfully, check the logs (`docker logs -f mapper`) of the `mapper` container to ensure everything started successfully

-Now we need to configure our mongodb to be a replica set.
-First we need to get inside of the docker container by executing the below
+To configure our MongDB replica set, we need to get inside of the docker container by executing the below

 ```sh
 docker exec -it mapper-mongo-1 mongo
 ```

 Now we can configure our replica set be executing the below command

 ```sh
 config = {